This rolling planner tracks the key tax announcements that impact the 2024-25 tax year and beyond. This planner is updated on an ongoing basis.

 - The potential consequence of these decisions is that VAT-registered Private Hire Vehicle (PHV) operators in England and Wales would be required to charge VAT on all PHV passenger fares.

-- The consultation, which closes on 8 August 2024, explores two potential VAT solutions: legislative amendment and targeted interventions.
+- The consultation, which closed on 8 August 2024, explores two potential VAT solutions: legislative amendment and targeted interventions.

 See VAT treatment of private hire vehicles consultation